vinaygopinath/ngMeta/README.md

 To change meta tags dynamically (on a certain action or event), inject the `ngMeta` service into your controller and use one of the following functions:

+Note: Please use `setTitle` to modify the title and/or titleSuffix and `setTag` for all other tags.

 ```js
 //uses default title suffix, if useTitleSuffix enabled
 ngMeta.setTitle('Page title');